What is time management?

 Communicate and delegate

 Communicating your needs is another important part of managing your time.
-When studying or pressed for time be sure to let others know how you are feeling and let them know that you do not wish to be distracted.
+When studying or pressed for time be sure to let others know how you are feeling and that you do not wish to be distracted.
 For example, you could put your headphones on, close the door, turn off the phone and email notifications.
-You may also want to consider delegating tasks where possible, for example asking someone to pick up the kids from school, do the cooking or washing.
+You can also consider delegating tasks where possible, for example, asking someone to pick up the kids from school, or do the cooking or washing.

 Activity